Index, indexes, indices

 Market cap, or market capitalisation

-A companyâs market cap, or market capitalisation, is their total dollar market value, or their worth as determined by the share market and investment professionals.
-A companyâs share price and how many outstanding shares dictates their current value: Share price x number of shares = market cap (value of the company).
+Market cap, or market capitalisation, is a companyâs total dollar market value.
+This is their worth as determined by the share markets.
+A companyâs share price and how many outstanding shares calculates their current value, which is: Share price x number of shares = market cap (value of the company).

 Market order, or buy order